On Demographic Group Fairness Guarantees in Deep Learning: Main Results

 Definition \ref{eqn:def_fairness} formalizes the fairness problem in predictive ability for a machine learning model.
 The chain of logic is as follows: Firstly, we have an image $x$, its corresponding true label $y$, and a demographic attribute $a$ which can take on values from $\{a_1, a_2, \ldots, a_k\}$.
 For example, the demographic attribute could be race, with categories like Asian, Black, and White.
 Then, we have a function $f$ that maps the image $x$ to a predicted label $\hat{y}$, and a loss function $\ell$ that measures the difference between the predicted label and the true label.
 Next, the goal is to minimize the maximum absolute difference in the expected loss across all demographic groups.
 In other words, we want the model to perform equally well (in terms of the loss function) for all demographic groups.
 The expectation $\mathbb{E}_{(x, y) \sim \mathcal{D}_{a_i}}[\ell(f(x), y)]$ represents the average loss for demographic group $a_i$, where the data (image-label pairs) are sampled from the distribution $\mathcal{D}_{a_i}$ specific to that group.
 Finally, by minimizing the maximum absolute difference in the expected loss across all pairs of demographic groups, we ensure that the model's predictive ability is as similar as possible across the groups.
 This helps mitigate potential biases or unfairness in the model's performance.

-\begin{theorem}[Connection with Conventional Fairness] Let $f$ be a classifier, $\ell$ be a loss function bounded by $M$, and $D_{a_i}$ be the data distribution for demographic group $a_i$.
+\begin{theorem}[Exact Connection with Conventional Fairness Metrics] Let $f$ be a classifier, $\ell$ be a loss function, and $D_{a_i}$ be the data distribution for demographic group $a_i$.
 Let $p_i$ be the proportion of positive samples in group $a_i$.
-Then, for any pair of groups $a_i$ and $a_j$:
+Then, for any pair of groups $a_i$ and $a_j$, the difference in expected loss is exactly given by: